Visiting Castel Gandolfo

 What to See in Castel Gandolfo

 This papal summer retreat designed by Carlo Maderno for Pope Urban VIII in the 17th century is a welcome break from the crowded Rome.
 The Apostolic Palace opened its doors to the public in 2016 when the humble Pope Francis decided to forego it as his residence.
 Instead, he chose a Vatican City guesthouse.
-The Papal Palace has now been turned into a museum which has Vatican-related artifacts, such as the costumes and cars of former popes.
+The Apostolic Palace has now been turned into a museum that has Vatican-related artifacts, such as the costumes and cars of former popes.
 Tourists have access to the papal apartments with marble flooring, the papal portrait gallery, the summer office and even the private bedroom.
 The Palace is closed on Sundays and the ticket must be booked in advance via the Vatican Museum website.

 Renaissance master Gian Lorenzo Bernini’s fountains earned Rome the title of ‘open air museum’ and all his works, ranging from the Fontana dei Quattro Fiumi in Piazza Navona to the Fontana del Tritone and Fontana delle Api in Piazza Barberini are truly masterpieces.
 Fontana delle Api, whose construction was commissioned by Pope Urban VIII, was mainly created to regulate the water flow of the Fontana del Tritone.
 What’s striking is how this fountain, although built out of necessity, maintains a harmonic and consistent layout of the square and the main fountain, thereby showcasing the brilliance of Bernini.